 Why Practice Mindfulness With Horses?

 Horses are always in the present moment.
 Simply spending time with these amazing animals can help us be there too.
 As a long-time mindfulness practitioner, I am continually amazed at the many parallels between working with horses and practicing mindfulness.
-Horses have taught me the true meaning of connection and how to more completely experience the freedom of living in the present moment.
-They have led me to deeper degrees of self-awareness and understanding.
+Horses have taught me the true meaning of connection and how to completely experience the freedom of the present moment.

 Who Can Do This?